On the Record: State Sen. Win Stoller discusses how SALT bill can save businesses money this tax season

 Question: What is the SALT bill and what does it mean for Illinois businesses?

 “Most small businesses pay their business taxes on their personal tax return.
-My SALT bill shifts that business income away from that personal return so they pay their taxes as a business,” Sen. Stoller said.
-“What that does, is frees up all of that business income to be deductible on their federal tax return which generates substantial tax savings for these small business employers.”
+My SALT bill shifts that business income away from that personal return, so they pay their taxes as a business,” Stoller said.
+“What that does, is [it] frees up all of that business income to be deductible on their federal tax return, which generates substantial tax savings for these small business employers.”

 Question: You say this new tax code helps even the playing field between small employers and large corporations.
 How so?